This post covers the very best of things to do in New Orleans for tourists and newcomers, all updated for 2023.

 Fans of jazz music might also want to head out to the Ritz-Carlton Davenport Lounge on weekends for a free performance.

 Wander City Park

 New Orleans is home to several wonderful parks where you can enjoy a number of different activities without paying a dime.

-City Park is home to a free Sculpture Garden which is located near the New Orleans Museum of Art, and they also host free events from time to time.
+City Park is home to the free Sydney and Walda Besthoff Sculpture Garden, which is located near the New Orleans Museum of Art, and they also host free events from time to time.

 These are just a few examples, but there are quite a few fun things to do in NOLA's parks.